cfjedimaster/raymondcamdendotcom/content/post/2017/03/09/an-introduction-to-creating-alexa-skills-with-openwhisk.md

 <img src="https://static.raymondcamden.com/images/2017/3/alexaow3a.png" title="Name" class="imgborder">

 This first page just needs the name and the invocation name.
-As the form says, the differnece is that invocation name is how you actually address it when speaking to an Echo device.
+As the form says, the difference is that invocation name is how you actually address it when speaking to an Echo device.
 I named my "Cat Namer" for reasons that will become clear later.
 (Spoiler - it involves cats.)

 Now things get serious...